Losing Your Temper on the Golf Course: How to Avoid It

 Accept your mistakes

 One of the quickest ways to lose your temper on the golf course is to dwell on your mistakes.
 Accepting that you made a mistake, learning from it, and moving on is a great form of golf anger management.
 Don’t let one bad hole ruin your entire round.
 Stay calm.
 If you’re feeling angry, take some deep breaths or walk away for a few minutes before continuing play.
-Remember what got you into this situation in the first place-just hitting great shots!
+Remember what got you into this situation in the first place hitting great shots!

 Analyze your swing

-One of the best ways to avoid losing your temper on the golf course is to analyze your swing.
+One of the best ways to avoid losing your temper on the best golf course is to analyze your swing.
 This can help you identify what you’re doing wrong and make the necessary adjustments.
 A few tips for analyzing your swing are:

 What is your trend in the backswing?